 On our last cruise, we purchased tickets for Aruba’s best snorkeling experience, the Jolly Pirates ship.
 We received no discount or special accommodations, so obviously all opinions are my own.
-Some links in this post are affiliate links that earn me a small commission if you purchase through them.
+Some links in this post are affiliate links that earn me a commission if you purchase through them.

 I love Aruba.
 The first time I visited, I stayed for 10 days with friends at an all inclusive resort called the Divi Resort.
 We loved it, but aside from SCUBA diving almost every day, we never left the resort.

 I’ve been to Aruba a few times since then on cruises.
 A year ago, we did a snorkeling excursion (that we paid for) via Carnival and enjoyed it.

 However, we saw another snorkel ship that moored near us that had a rope swing.
 And looked like a pirate ship.
 My kids were hooked.